slkjain/vkas/README.md

 How to build the source:
 ========================
 * Create an eclipse java project
-* Create a pakcage named vkas in it.
+* Create a pakcage named vkas in the project.
 * Add all .java files except vkas.java in the package.
 * Keep vkas.java in default package.
 * Set compiler compliance level to 1.4 (i.e. java 1.4) or higher